AlarkaSanyal/SimpleJavaExamples/README.md

 **Concept**
 * Take 2 pointers, slow and fast.
 * Fast moves 2 times while slow moves 1 time till fast == slow, i.e. they meet.
-* The start of the loop is at a equal distance from this meeting point and the head of the LinkedList.
+* The start of the loop is at an equal distance from this meeting point and the head of the LinkedList.
 * Move one pointer (let's say slow) to the head of the LinkedList and keep the other pointer (fast) where it was.
 * Start moving the pointers at the same time till they meet, which will be the start of the loop.